brunobmello25/skeleton.nvim/README.md

 "Why skeleton?"

 Because I named it after I looked to a skull that I have on my shelve and thought it sounded cool.
+Also: "don't give up, skeleton!"

 # How to install